kernel-dc/Auto-Accept-Negotiations/README.md

 Auto-update disabled kindly check on my repository if it breaks on future updates.

-it's a dying game don't kill it's broker too.

-I have ton of gold where is the hoes at.
+I have ton of gold where the hoes at.